-Brian Morrison, vice president of visual merchandising for The Container Store, will be a featured speaker at this year’s Collaborate event.
+Brian Morrison, vice president of visual merchandising for The Container Store, was a featured speaker at Collaborate 2019.

-Morrison will be sharing insights into its award-winning (honored by the Retail Design Institute) “next generation” store opened last June in Dallas and how technology and vendor partners have played a central role in organizing its future.
+Morrison also shared insights into its award-winning (honored by the Retail Design Institute) “next generation” store opened last June in Dallas and how technology and vendor partners have played a central role in organizing its future.

 About the Speaker: In 1990, Brian Morrison was an Austin college student pursuing an elementary education degree at the University of Texas, when he saw an ad for a part-time sales position at The Container Store.
 Already a customer, Morrison knew the job would work well for his college career.
 Fast forward 28 years and Morrison has held many positions pointing to his flourishing leadership role at The Container Store.